wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/ocr-technologies/includes/2-ocr-actions.md

 ![The Create MODI OCR Engine action.](..\media\create-modi.png)

-To initialize the engine, specify its language, and set the image's width and height multiplier.
+To initialize the engine, specify its language, and set the image's width and height multipliers.

 Image multipliers increase the size of the image to make the text extraction or searching more effective.
 Avoid using values greater than two, because high values may lead to failed results.